seonaid-mcnabb/codify/README.md

 - A coding resource collection where students can upload tutorials, videos, articles, and links to resources
 - An "unrelated" resources board, where students can upload articles, videos, etc. of concepts not directly related to programming, but which have deepened or expanded their understanding of the topic
-- Linking back-end tables with tags in order to facilitate a global search of all resources and student entries -An area to save frequqently used code snippets and templates
+- Linking back-end tables with tags in order to facilitate a global search of all resources and student entries
+- An area to save frequently used code snippets and templates
 - More advanced styling and search methods

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._